openconfig/featureprofiles/feature/gribi/otg_tests/encap_frr_with_repair_vrf/README.md

 At the start of each of the following scenarios, ensure:

-*   all ports are up and baseline is reset as above.
+*   All ports are up and baseline is reset as above.
 *   Send packets to DUT port-1.
 The outer v4 header has the destination addresses 138.0.11.8.
 *   Validate that traffic is encapsulated to 203.0.113.1 and 203.0.113.2, and is distributed per the hierarchical weights.

+Unless otherwise specified, all the tests below should use traffic with `dscp_encap_a_1`.

 #### Test-1, primary encap unviable but backup encap viable for single tunnel